Enshi Tujia and Miao Autonomous Prefecture: Transportation

 The Yichang−Wanzhou Railway, completed in December 2010, crosses the prefecture from east to west, providing a more direct connection between Hubei and Sichuan than was previously available.
 In addition, the Chongqing−Lichuan Railway from the Lichuan Railway Station on the Yiwan line connects the cities.
 A single line now connects Enshi with Beijing and Wuhan as well as many additional cities.
 The train between Beijing and Enshi takes approximately 24 hours and includes many stops along the way.

-The G42 Shanghai–Chengdu Expressway, routed along the same Yichang-Wanzhou corridor, is under construction.
-The Sidu River Bridge on that road has become the world's highest bridge.
+The G42 Shanghai–Chengdu Expressway, routed along the same Yichang-Wanzhou corridor, was completed in 2014.
+Sidu River Bridge, part of the expressway, was at the time of its construction the world's highest bridge.

 Xujiaping Airport is the only airport in Enshi.

 Economy

-The soil in Enshi is rich in selenium.
-Enshi is known as the "selenium capital of China" and is the world's sole independent selenium deposit.
+Enshi City has selenium deposits.
+Between 1930 and 1960, people in some villages reported symptoms of selenium poisoning, and Yutangba residents were evacuated after their livestock died.
+Later, selenium deposits were discovered near Yutangba and found to be highly enriched, unlike previously known deposits.
 Selenium Square in the city is named after this rare element.

 The countryside has a diverse range of flora and fauna, including many Chinese herbs.
 Much of the mountain landscape is covered in virgin forest and is home to pangolins.

 Enshi locals are especially proud of their potato crops and consider the potato and tea crops to be the region's agricultural specialties.

 Enshi Prefecture possesses significant hydroelectric resources.
 Among major hydroelectric dams already completed, or under construction, within the prefecture are: